archos-safe-t/safe-t-daemon-go/README.md

 ## API documentation

-`trezord-go` starts a HTTP server on `http://localhost:21325`.
-AJAX calls are only enabled from trezor.io subdomains.
+`safe-t-daemon` starts a HTTP server on `http://localhost:21326`.
+AJAX calls are only enabled from safe-t.io subdomains.

 Server supports following API calls: